 Sec.
 6-90.
 Sales by package prohibited.

-With the exception of an off-site farm winery tasting room, no alcoholic beverages may be sold by the package from premises licensed for on-premises consumption of distilled spirits; provided that this provision shall not prohibit the serving of a single can or bottle of malt beverage or wine to any patron for consumption on the premises where such sale is otherwise lawful.
+With the exception of an off-site farm winery tasting room, no distilled spirits may be sold by the package from premises licensed for on-premises consumption of distilled spirits; provided that this provision shall not prohibit the serving of a single can or bottle of malt beverage or wine to any patron for consumption on the premises where such sale is otherwise lawful.
 On-premise consumption dealers, other than brewpub licensees, who are also licensed to sell malt beverages, wine, or malt beverages and wine by the package for consumption off the premises, may sell beer or wine by the package for carryout purposes:

 (1) On any day or at any time when the package sale of beer or wine is not otherwise prohibited by law, and